ryant4333/WIL_KJO/README.md

 | optimization_type | array of strings | Optimization type of the objective functions (either `MIN` or `MAX`).
 This denotes whether the objective function is seeking a minimum or maximum value.
 E.g. *ZDT1* has 2 objective functions: *F1* and *F2* which are both seeking minimization.
 Thus, I give the input `["MIN", "MIN"]`.

 ## Using the Wizard for building config files
-The Wizard is CLI tool for building config.json files.
+The Wizard is a CLI tool for building config.json files.

 Steps:
 - Run the wizard.py file (`python -m wizard.py`).